Phnom Aural Wildlife Sanctuary

 Phnom Aural Wildlife Sanctuary is a protected area in central Cambodia, covering 2544.85 km2.
 It was established in 1993.
 It is named after Phnom Aural, the country's tallest peak at 1,810 m (5,940 ft).
 The Aural mountains are part of the much larger Cardamom Mountains.

-Immediately east of Phnom Aural Wildlife Sanctuary is the protected forest known as Central Cardamom Mountains.
+Immediately west of Phnom Aural Wildlife Sanctuary is Central Cardamom Mountains National Park.

 This area is threatened by the exceptional danger of illegal logging.
+The still existing primary forest is reduced to lesser the 50 km2 by March 2026 already.

 The IBA supports the conservation of two bird populations that have a limited presence in the endemic bird area between the mountains of Cambodia and Thailand.
 These are the Chestnut-headed Partridge and the Cambodian Laughingthrush (Garrulax ferrarius).